 Toasted sourdough topped with chicken and mozzarella, spicy jalapeño mayo and zesty salsa makes these roast chicken melts a great way to use leftovers.

-The end result?
-These roast chicken melts C and I gobbled down within seconds.
-Every bite is filled with succulent chicken, creamy and spicy mayo and fresh zestiness from the salsa.
+We gobbled these chicken melts down in minutes.
+Every bite is filled with succulent chicken, creamy and spicy mayo and freshness from the salsa.
 Add the perfectly ripe avo and good sourdough and you have the sandwich equivalent of euphoria.
-So the next time you have some roast chicken leftovers or oooh, some Rotisserie chicken lying around, make this sandwich.
+So the next time you have some roast chicken leftovers or some Rotisserie chicken lying around, make this sandwich.
 I guarantee you will not be disappointed.

 - 1 tablespoon pickled jalapeños chopped